Toloka/docs/en/guide/concepts/migrate-new-auth.md

 ## Updating API keys {#update-token}

-After you migrate to the new authorization scheme, the existing OAuth keys will continue to work until they expire.
+After you migrate to the new authorization scheme, the existing OAuth tokens will continue to work until they expire.
 After that, you can issue new authentication keys.

 New keys have no TTL and don't expire, you don't need to reissue them.
 One account can have up to 50 new API keys.